AnonymousWP/IOS-Configuration-Generator/README.md

  **NOTES:**

  - It may be possible that some commands don't work, as over time with different versions of IOS, commands change.
 Feel free to make an issue, or create a PR to contribute.
-I have tested the generated router configuration on a Cisco 1941 router.
-The generated configuration for the switch was tested on a
+I have tested the generated router and switch configurations on a Cisco 1941 router and Cisco 2960-24TT switch.
  - The PowerShell script is more limited and harder for me to maintain, so it'll be available in the PowerShell branch.
- - All commands that are outputted are not in the short form, so that for new IOS-users, it's more understandable of what they are configuring.
+ - All commands that are outputted are not in the short form, so that for new IOS-users, it's more understandable of what they are doing and configuring.
  - Make sure you are putting the right interfaces.
 Don't know which interfaces there are attached?
 Execute `show ip interface brief` in the Privileged EXEC Mode to see which interfaces are present.

 This repository offers two scripts: